fixpage-dr-about.php

 The journal’s broad global audience includes anyone interested or involved in disaster risk reduction or improving disaster resilience, including researchers, engineers, disaster management specialists, administrators, policy makers, government agency employees, and personnel in not-for-profit or non-governmental organizations.
 Supported by a strong and diverse Editorial Board, the journal aims to provide rapid turnaround times for authors and vital information for readers.

-Articles in the Journal of Disaster Research are free to access at the journal’s website.
+The Journal of Disaster Research is fully Open Access under Creative Commons (CC) licenses.
 Authors are charged reasonable publication fees that offset the costs incurred in the peer review and publishing processes.
+All articles are published under a Creative Commons License CC BY-ND 4.0 (https://creativecommons.org/licenses/by-nd/4.0/) and free to access at the journal’s website.

 Indexing and Abstracting